Kumquat is a citrus for which you can eat the skin together with the cute fruits.

 - The pot must absolutely be holed at the bottom to avoid having the roots stagnate in water.

-An ideal solution is to pour in a layer of gravel, clay pebbles or rocks to ensure that excess water drains well to the bottom.
+An ideal solution is to pour in a layer of gravel, clay pebbles or rocks.
+This ensures excess water drains well to the bottom.

 Make this layer about 1 to 2 inches (3 to 4 cm) thick.